Hallucination (artificial intelligence): In other modalities

-The concept of "hallucination" is not limited to text generation, and can occur with other modalities.
-A confident response from any AI that seems erroneous by the training data can be labeled a hallucination.

 Object detection

 Various researchers cited by Wired have classified adversarial hallucinations as a high-dimensional statistical phenomenon, or have attributed hallucinations to insufficient training data.
 Some researchers believe that some "incorrect" AI responses classified by humans as "hallucinations" in the case of object detection may in fact be justified by the training data, or even that an AI may be giving the "correct" answer that the human reviewers are failing to see.
 For example, an adversarial image that looks, to a human, like an ordinary image of a dog, may in fact be seen by the AI to contain tiny patterns that (in authentic images) would only appear when viewing a cat.
 The AI is detecting real-world visual patterns that humans are insensitive to.

 Wired noted in 2018 that, despite no recorded attacks "in the wild" (that is, outside of proof-of-concept attacks by researchers), there was "little dispute" that consumer gadgets, and systems such as automated driving, were susceptible to adversarial attacks that could cause AI to hallucinate.
 Examples included a stop sign rendered invisible to computer vision; an audio clip engineered to sound innocuous to humans, but that software transcribed as "evil dot com"; and an image of two men on skis, that Google Cloud Vision identified as 91% likely to be "a dog".
 However, these findings have been challenged by other researchers.
 For example, it was objected that the models can be biased towards superficial statistics, leading adversarial training to not be robust in real-world scenarios.